ICEFIR/docker-anaconda3-jupyter/README.md

 ```
 git clone https://github.com/ICEFIR/docker-anaconda3-jupyter
 cd docker-anaconda3-jupyter
 echo -n Password: && read -s password && echo && export jupyter_password=$password && docker-compose up -d  # change this line to alter password.
-Note you can alter docker-compose file as well, how ever for security reson leaving plain password on disk is not recommanded
+Note you can alter docker-compose file as well, however for security reasons leaving plain passwords on disks are not recommanded
 ```

 It can take a while to deploy, so please be patient :)